CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

 ```
 Now our NFA struct looks good enough, let's figure out how to construct one from a given regex input.
 # How to build a NFA?
+Of course, it's possible to construct NFAs directly from regexs, you can do that too,
+just fuse some of the steps I listed below and you get a program that eats regexs then spits out NFAs without any apparent intermediary.
+But since this is supposed to be educative, I am not going to cut any corner.
+Here's everything we need to do:
+    1. First, we will perform some preprocessing that turns all implicit concatenations explicit.
+    2. then, we will construct an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)(AST) from the preprocessed input.
+    3. then, we will construct the NFA itself from the AST using the [McNaughton–Yamada–Thompson algorithm](https://en.wikipedia.org/wiki/Thompson%27s_construction).
+    4. finally, we will perform some postprocessing on the NFA to ensure correct empty character functionalities.